 Then why is it that, as savvy as we are, making the final commitment to an online course feels so stressful?
-One reason is because a course isn’t physical like shoes or a bike and you can’t “try it on” or “take it for a spin” before buying it.
+One reason is that a course isn’t physical like shoes or a bike and you can’t “try it on” or “take it for a spin” before buying it.
 And, while you have easy, online access to facts about the course (find price, number of certificate hours, and a course overview here), there are common questions that students have prior to registering that are not answered by the facts.
 As an IDELT instructor, I can address those concerns!

-“Can I work full-time while taking this course?”
+“Can I work full-time while taking this course?”.

 Yes!
 IDELTOnline is rigorous yet completely possible on a full-time schedule.